Elizabeth on the issues

 Putting power in the people’s hands

-Elizabeth believes we need to end all forms of voter suppression, make Election Day a public holiday, and institute universal voter registration.
-We must also end partisan gerrymandering, and establish an independent citizens’ commission to oversee redistricting.
+Americans fought long and hard for their democratic rights, and January 6 showed how fragile our democracy is.
+Elizabeth believes we need to end all forms of voter suppression, ban gerrymandering, make Election Day a public holiday, and institute universal voter registration.